-As you organize the music on your computer and listen to your favorite tracks, you can’t help noticing all the different extensions the sound files have – MP3, WAV, FLAC, and more.
+As you organize the music on your computer, listen to your favorite tracks or use audio editing software, you can’t help noticing all the different extensions the sound files have – MP3, WAV, FLAC, and more.
 These extensions identify specific audio file formats used for storing digital recordings.
 But what are audio formats, anyway?
 How do they work and in what ways do they differ?
 What’s the best audio format for saving your recordings?
 In this article, we will try to answer these questions as simply as possible and list the most popular audio formats.

 An audio format is a two-part structure that consists of a container and a codec.
 A container is a special file in which multimedia data, in this case audio, is compressed and stored.
 A codec is a piece of software used to perform the data compression and to decode the data during playback.
 In other words, a container is where the audio files are stored, while a codec is the tool that makes them smaller and easier to store.
 Together, they make up what is called the format.

 First of all, you need to know that there are three main types of audio formats: uncompressed, lossless compressed, and lossy compressed formats.

 Let’s compare a few of the most popular formats for storing music and sound files.

 An uncompressed audio track is essentially a reproduction of the original sound file.
 It consists of real-world sound signals that have been transformed into a digital audio track.
 This type of audio format can provide excellent sound quality, but the file will be quite large – be prepared to have plenty of space on your hard drive.

 Pulse-Code Modulation is a digital representation of analog soundwaves.
 In PCM, sampling is used to convert acoustic waves into digital form.
 PCM is instantiated by two main capabilities: sample rate and bit depth.
 Sample rate sizes up the amplitude of the waves in time, and bit depth reflects the number of bits of information in each sample.
 PCM is widely used in creating CDs and DVDs.